Hera-7/customer-segmentation-churn-analysis/README.md

 ## Challenges & Fixes

-Every analytics project runs into problems along the way — documenting them is part of showing the work, not just the result.
+Every analytics project runs into problems along the way .Here are some challenges I came across-

 - **Recency-leakage in churn labeling.** In an early version, customers whose recency was already above the churn threshold at the cutoff date were automatically labeled as churned, regardless of what they actually did afterward.
 This meant the label was partly determined by the same variable being used to predict it, which would have inflated the model's apparent accuracy without it being real.
 The fix was to restrict the modeling population to customers who were still active at the cutoff, so the churn label reflected a genuine, testable outcome instead.